amritrai2401/VideoStudies/README.md

 Used async function for having promises and await(inside async) for waiting till the promise returns something ,either fulfilled or rejected.
 Used axios inside await [aync(await(axios))] for sending request to server by using routes ,which triggers the api endpoint function correspondent to it in server to perform the specific function in database 🤍🤍

+Built an rest api in express app(server) which is used by react app(client,frontend)🤍🤍